Wikiwix/argocd_outdated_apps/README.md

 # `argocd_outdated_apps`

-This tool allows to determine outdated ArgoCD `Applications` which are installed from *pubic* Helm charts, by inspecting the `Application` objects within the cluster.
+This tool allows to determine outdated ArgoCD `Applications` which are installed from *public* Helm charts, by inspecting the `Application` objects within the cluster.

 ## Usage